Loading...

 Today, Miller County embraces its rich history and diverse culture.
 Colquitt, known as the "Mayhaw Capital of the World," celebrates its agricultural heritage through various annual festivals and events.
 The county remains largely rural, with an economy centered around agriculture, manufacturing, and healthcare.
 Miller County's history serves as a reminder of the hardships and triumphs that have shaped its identity as a strong and resilient community.

-This timeline provides a concise overview of the key events in the history of Miller County, Georgia.
+This timeline provides a glimpse into the major events and milestones that have shaped the history of Miller County, Georgia.